 Traffic Patterns for Efficient Operations

-With outdoor-rated people counting sensors, you can monitor the usage of areas within your park such as swimming pools, amphitheaters, attractions, cafes and restrooms.
+In addition to entrance traffic, sensors can be installed throughout the park to quantify usage of areas within your park such as swimming pools, amphitheaters, attractions, cafes and restrooms.
 Armed with accurate usage data, you can better serve your guests by dispatching cleaning crews to most frequented areas and performing maintenance during predicted down-times.
 Knowing traffic patterns also makes for more efficient scheduling and placement of staff, character appearances, pop-up events and marketing materials.

 When management has a clear picture of the daily operations of their facility, they are able to be proactive and create an unforgettable experience at the park based on customer behaviors.